Heike Drechsler: Doping allegations

 There were many accusations of drug use while she competed for East Germany.
 She has never failed a drug test during her career; however, all East German athletes competing abroad were tested before departure to avoid getting caught.
 In 2001, the BBC claimed she has admitted to unknowingly taking prohibited substances in the early 1980s under orders from her team doctors.

 In 1991, after the fall of East Germany, Brigitte Berendonk and Werner Franke found several theses and dissertations quoting former GDR doping researchers in the Military Medical Academy Bad Saarow (MMA).
 The basis of the work reconstructed state-organized doping practices involving many well-known GDR athletes, including Heike Drechsler.
-Indications were that Heike Drechsler used high doses of Oral Turinabol plus more testosterone ester injections before competitions from 1982 to 1984.
+Indications were that Drechsler used high doses of Oral Turinabol plus more testosterone ester injections before competitions from 1982 to 1984.
 In 1993, Drechsler challenged Brigitte Berendonk, accusing her of lying in a lawsuit.
 In the case, the full annual dosage schedules, and charts of the development of sport performance as a function of the dosage amount, were released.
 Drechsler lost the lawsuit.
 However, Drechsler continued to win titles after the DDR time (after 1989), when she started for the merged German team and was tested regularly.